asterics/FLipMouse/Documentation/UserManual/Markdown/FLipMouseUserManual.md

 *Figure 12*: Using the FLipMouse with the Smart Phone

-## Using the FLipMouse via Bluetooth – for example with an Android or iOS device (iPhone or iPad)
+#### Using the FLipMouse via Bluetooth

 The Bluetooth – Add-On-module for the FLipMouse allows wireless mouse/keyboard control of computers, tablets and smart phones.
 Furthermore, iPhones or iPads can be used via VoiceOver & assistive switch support.
 For more inforamtion see chapter [*Using the Bluetooth Module*](https://github.com/asterics/FLipMouse/blob/master/Documentation/UserManual/Markdown/FLipMouseUserManual.md#using-the-bluetooth-module).

 # The FLipMouse Configuration Manager

 The [FLipMouse Configuration Manager](flipmouse.asterics.eu) offers a Graphical User Interface (GUI) to change and store settings of the FLipMouse device so that all features and functions can be adapted to personal preferences and needs. **Currently, the Google Chrome browser (or a Chromium-based browser) must be used.** The Configuration Manager is accessible by entering the following website: **flipmouse.asterics.eu**.
 The FLipMouse Configuration Manager sends and receives information from/to the FLipMouse.
 This information transfer occurs through a communication port (COM port).
-Please note that the old FLipMouse Settings Manager was a configuration system that was not web-based and was only available for Windows.
-If you still want to use it, the **Manual of the FLipMouse Settings Manager** can be found [here](https://github.com/asterics/FLipMouse/blob/master/UserManualFlipMouse.pdf).

-The following figure shows the welcome page of the FLipmouse Configuration Manager.
+The following figure shows the welcome page of the FLipmouse Configuration Manager:

 <p align="left" width="100%">
     <img width="70%" src="./Bilder/fig1.PNG">